Timecard Fraud

 From The Hierarchy’s perspective, [Hours] * [Rate] <> [GrossPay]. 🤡

-The issue of inflating hours worked on contracts is further complicated by the Hierarchy’s creation of an “SQL view” that has the same name as the “Timesheet table.”
-This change in the front-end ODBC causes the view to display instead of the actual table, making it difficult for auditors to identify who is responsible for the inaccurate gross pay data.
+The issue of inflating hours worked on contracts is further complicated by the Hierarchy’s creation of an “SQL view” named the same as the “Timesheet table.”
+This change in the front-end ODBC causes the “view” to display instead of the actual table, making it difficult for auditors to identify who is responsible for the inaccurate gross pay data.
 They have missed the farce for ten years.

 Latoison became very upset when these infractions were identified.
 Jacques seems to suffer from the Mandela Effect; a person suffering from it is physically incapable of admitting a mistake.
 Jacques claims the programmer “lacks compassion for the minority community.”
 Latoison admits the falsification of timesheets is intentional and driven by diversity concerns.

-(Using personal email for government contracts is prohibited.)
+Using personal emails for government contracts is disturbing.

 Latoison admitted that the UAC reports to the federal government use “special math” for minorities where 1+1 does not equal 2.
 Is it not a coincidence that every deviation results in getting paid more.
 For ten years dollars have been inflated to give the illusion DEI goals are on target.